Reaching New Heights

 Teamwork & Leadership on the Slopes of the World’s Highest Mountain

 Reaching New Heights draws on the lessons Cathy O’Dowd learnt from her first Everest expedition.
 With the focus on finances and logistics, the dynamic of the team was ignored.
-The team collapsed into conflict from the first day, and three members resigned before even reaching the foot of Everest.
+The team collapsed into in-fighting and power-play from the first day, and three members walked out before reaching base camp.

 The key obstacles that Cathy and her team-mates discovered on the mountain turned out to all come from within the team.
 However, they also discovered hidden tools that finally got them to the top – tools that are not about ropes and ice-axes but rather ways to manage people as effectively as possible in pursuit of your common goal.

 A real-world illustration of the reasons for failure and the keys to success for peak performance

 The place where the worlds of mountains and business meet is with people: ambitious people tackling overwhelming challenges in high-risk, high-stress environments.
 These are people whose natural ability can push them towards competition rather than collaboration, yet who need to function effectively in tight-knit teams.

 In mountains, as in business, there is much about the external environment that cannot be controlled.
 The place where we can most easily and quickly improve our effectiveness is in the attitude of our people – how focused, motivated and efficient our teams are.